calebclayreagor/calebclayreagor.github.io/index.md

+> "Evolution is the control of development by ecology" -Leigh Van Valen

 ## About Me

 I'm a graduate student in the lab of [A. James Hudspeth](https://www.rockefeller.edu/our-scientists/heads-of-laboratories/1186-a-james-hudspeth/) at the Rockefeller University.

-My primary area of interest is computational systems biology, with much of my previous work focusing on the analysis of complex behaviors in large-scale models of biochemical systems.
-My current research interests are uncovering the underlying mechanisms of emergent properties in living systems, as well as understanding how emergent properties contribute to the evolution of living systems.
+I study the development and regeneration of highly-specialized sensory cells called hair cells using methods from single cell genomics and dynamical systems.

 ## Publications